 Step 1 – Apply for admission to Nebraska Wesleyan University

-Access NWU candidates must apply and be admitted as a new first-year student.
+Access NWU candidates must apply and be admitted as a new first-year or transfer student.

 Step 2 – Submit a FAFSA